creevey/creevey/docs/config.md

 ### Storybook parameters

 Also you could define parameters on `global`, `kind` or `story` levels.
 All these parameters are deeply merged by Storybook for each story.
-Bear in mind if you define different skip parameters on the same key, Storybook will merge them and you probably will get incorrect skip behavior.
-So try to use different keys for different skips.
-Also Storybook treats arrays as primitive values and doesn't merge them.
+But bear in mind when you define skip option as an array Storybook treats it as primitive value and doesn't merge with other skip options.

 ```tsx
 // .storybook/preview.tsx